Your Stop Is an Invalidation Point

 Structure-Based Stops

 Structure-based stops use price levels the market already established.
-The most common approach: place stops beyond swing lows for long trades and beyond swing highs for short trades.
+The standard approach: place stops beyond swing lows for long trades and beyond swing highs for short trades.

-A swing low is a point where price dropped, buyers stepped in, and price reversed higher.
-It's visible on a chart as a trough or "V" shape.
-That level matters because it proved buyers were willing to defend it.
-If price drops below that swing low later, it means buyers couldn't hold.
+A swing low is where price dropped, buyers stepped in, and price reversed higher.
+If price later drops below that level, buyers couldn't hold.
 For a long trade, that's your invalidation point.

 - Find the most recent swing low below your entry price